rOpenGov/rwfs/README.md

 ### Acknowledgements

-  Roger Bivand for helping with the rgdal package.
+  Roger Bivand for helping with getting the WFS driver working on Windows.